AVREDDY1/GettingAndCleaning/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Tidy dataset is provided in tidy_data_set_1.txt file.
+Tidy dataset is provided in tidydata.txt file.